AdobeDocs/photoshop-api-docs/README.md

 For better performance, we rasterize our smart objects that are bigger than  2000 pixels * 2000 pixels.

+Limitations :
+- We don't support smart object replacement for a PSD with an embedded smart object name in foreign language.

 ### Compatibility with Photoshop versions

 1. The API’s will open any PSD created with Photoshop 1.0 through the current release and this will always be true.